Have you ever felt anxious at work because your colleagues didn't work at your pace?

 Appropriately lowering expectations will make your life easier.

-5. Seek psychological counseling
+5. Seek Psychological Counseling

 Remember this saying:

-True freedom starts from within.
+True freedom begins from within.